-Any individual who wishes to become a D.C.
-Special Police Officer (DCSPO) must go through the training requirements established by D.C. law, before being commissioned by the Mayor of the District of Columbia.
-Special Police Officers (SPOs) must complete the following minimum training to include topics as mentioned in D.C.
+Any individual who seeks to become a D.C.
+Special Police Officer (DC SPO) must go through the training requirements established by D.C. law, before being commissioned by the Mayor of the District of Columbia.
+Special Police Officers (SPOs) must meet the following regulations and complete the following minimum training to include topics as mentioned in D.C.
 Municipal Regulations (DCMR) Title 6A, Chapter 11:

 (a) Be a United States citizen by either birth or naturalized;

 (b) Be at least 21 years of age;

 (c) Have at least a minimum of a high school diploma or GED;

 (d) Be able to read, write, and speak the English language;